netboxlabs/console-docs/docs/netbox-enterprise/nbe-data.md

 Since the PostgreSQL CLI tools are already available inside the cluster, all we need to do to dump the database is to call into the correct container and run a `pg_dump` there.

-_NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it for your install, replace the argument after `-n` with the proper namespace for your instance._
+_NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it, replace the argument after `-n` with the proper namespace for your instance in the commands below._

 #### KOTS Install